danieloquelis/chat-avatar-ai/README.md

 ### Acknowledgments

+- **[asanchezyali](https://github.com/asanchezyali/talking-avatar-with-ai)** for the initial project and research that inspired this work.
 - **[Next.js](https://nextjs.org/)** for the awesome React framework.
 - **[React Three Fiber](https://github.com/pmndrs/react-three-fiber)** and **[Drei](https://github.com/pmndrs/drei)** for the great 3D abstractions in React.
 - **[gltfjsx](https://github.com/pmndrs/gltfjsx)** for automagical 3D model conversions.